0xPolycode/klaster-smart-contracts/README.md

 ```0x5FF137D4b0FDCD49DcA30c7CF57E578a026d2789```

-KlasterPaymaster allows Klaster nodes to execute userOps by using the KlasterPaymaster as a proxy and is responsible for:
+In a way it acts as an 4337 EntryPoint wrapper **AND** a Paymaster.
+It allows Klaster nodes to execute userOps by using the KlasterPaymaster as a proxy and is responsible for:

 1. executing UserOps as a part of iTx bundles
 2. calculating total gas spent on the UserOp execution and then giving back the refund to the user